 The Report Card is designed to:

-- Raise awareness across the Victorian community about water quality and water quality issues in Port Phillip Bay and its catchments.
+- raise awareness across the Victorian community about water quality and water quality issues in Port Phillip Bay, Western Port, Gippsland Lakes and their catchments.

-- Help scientists and managers identify the relationships between human activities and natural processes and the water quality in the Bay and catchments.
+- help scientists and managers identify the relationships between human activities and natural processes and the water quality in Port Phillip and Western Port bays, Gippsland Lakes and their catchments.

 The Report Card will be updated annually.

-Further development of the approach will occur and, in future years, the Report Card will look to incorporate agreed ecological indicators and environmental citizenship components.
+Further development of the approach will occur and, in future years, the Report Card will look to incorporate agreed ecological indicators from community engagement and citizen science programs.

 Water Quality Index categories